The publication of an article in a peer-reviewed journal is an essential model for our journal "El-Bahith Review".

 Reporting standards: Authors should accurately present their original research, as well as objectively discuss its significance.
 Manuscripts are to be edited in accordance with the submission guidelines of the review.
 Authors are also responsible for language editing before submitting the article.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Originality and Plagiarism: The authors should ensure that they have written entirely original works, and that the work and/or words of others have been appropriately cited or quoted if the authors have used them.
-El-Bahith Review reserves the right to use plagiarism detecting software to screen submitted papers at all times.
+El-Bahith Review reserves the right to use plagiarism detecting software to screen submitted papers at all times (The accepted rate of text similarity is 15%).

 Multiple, Redundant or Concurrent Publication: An author should not in general publish manuscripts describing essentially the same research in more than one journal or conference.
 Submitting the same manuscript to more than one journal constitutes unethical publishing behaviour and is unacceptable.